-Table 6 details the scheme specific improvements recommended to address the management issues identified in Section 4.
+details the scheme specific improvements recommended to address issues identified earlier in this AMP.
 Each improvement item has been tagged to either a capital project or, a process improvement project to help manage and track Councils response.
-Short term indicates within the first three years of the LTP, long term, out beyond 2024.
+Expected timeframes are also shown.